Mother's Day

 Everybody Loves Raymond: “Mother’s Day”

-In Season 6, Episode 22, Maria and Deborah buck heads.
-But in classic Raymond style, the two manage to come together for a halfway decent Mother’s Day and both get their ways and both get their ways in the end.
+Maria and Deborah may butt heads, but in classic Raymond style, the two manage to come together for a halfway decent Mother’s Day and both get their ways and both get their ways in the end.
 After all, what’s a day with mom if you don’t let her have her own way?
 Screenrant reporter Kasy Long wrote that there are a lot of things about Doris Roberts’ character, Marie, that would probably not fly these days.
 For one, she was very overbearing, the constant insulting of Debra and favoritism of Amy over Debra.
 But watch a few episodes and we will let you be the judge of that!

 Everybody Hates Chris: “Everybody Hates Mother’s Day”

-In Season 3, Episode 21, Chris buys his mother perfume for Mother’s Day.
+Chris buys his mother Rochelle perfume for Mother’s Day.
 But the perfume is a cheap, knock-off of the original brand and gives her a rash!
 It’s the thought that matters, right?
+The series is semi-autobiographical and is based on Chris Rock’s years growing up in a wholesome family in a neighborhood plagues by the ’80s drug epidemic.
+Rochelle, known for her loving but fiery personality, is based on Chris Rock’s own mother, Rose.

 Watch Everybody Hates Chris on Peacock.